ashleynilo/fprime-tutorial-hello-world/docs/hello-world.md

 dropdown list.
 Type a greeting into the argument input box and click the button "Send Command".
 If the argument has validated successfully the command will send.
 Resolve all errors and ensure the command has sent.

-!!! note
+> [!NOTE]
-    Notice commands are instance specific.
+> Notice commands are instance specific.
 Had several HelloWorld component instances been used, there would be multiple `SAY_HELLO` listings, one for each component instance.

 Now that the command has sent, navigate to the "Events" tab.
 Ensure that the event list contains the Hello event with the text entered when sending the command.